 - Excavation: Use a loaf pan or large bowls to make blocks of ice.
 Freeze items inside (e.g. plastic penguins or Legos).
 Set it out on a tray to catch the water as it melts.
 Give your child a toy hammer and other tools to excavate the toys.

 - Melting experiments: Give your child ice, water with pipettes or eye droppers, salt to sprinkle.
 Let them explore how to get the ice to melt.
 Add food coloring or liquid watercolors to make it prettier.

 Dry Ice Experiments: Check out my post for lots of ideas.
 Note – this requires close supervision!!

 Games to Play:

 Indoor Snowball Fight.
 Make or buy big white pompoms, or soft white balls.
 Or just wad up a bunch of paper into balls.
 Or ball up pairs of socks.
 Fill a basket with them.
 Then spontaneously start snowball battles anytime you want to!
 Not only is this tons of fun, I like playing games where I throw (soft) things at my kids.
 It helps them be a little bolder about ball games later in life – a little more willing to “head” the ball in a soccer game.
 This also allows them to get out their throwing energy indoors without much risk of damaging anything.

 Mittens: Cut out 10 paper mittens.
 Have your child decorate them.
 (Or for younger kids, have them scribble / finger paint all over a piece of paper, THEN cut out mitten shapes.)
 Then do the 10 little mittens rhyme together.

-Tracks in the Snow.
+Tracks in the Snow, take 2.
 Make white play-dough.
-Play with toy animals in it, and point out the tracks they make.
+Play with toy animals and dolls in it, and point out the tracks they make.
 (Source, with pictures.)